jyoti-ranjan-bit/git-for-devops/README.md

 # git for DevOps

-This repository is for understanding Git Concepts for DevOps.
+This repository is for understanding Git Concepts for DevOps

+Commands
+Tutorials
+Videos.